-Example Question #5 : Elections And Politics
+Example Question #7 : Civics And Government

 In return for providing financial assistance to the Senator during his congressional campaign a prominent business man is able to get his son a position within the Department of Education.
 This arrangement is known as __________.